gkartsiotis/eSLP/README.md

 3. Run file compile.m.
 This sets the "environment" variable.
 We installed the necessary compiler files in C:\mingw-w64\x86_64-5.3.0-posix-seh-rt_v4-rev0\mingw64.
 If a different location was used when installing change accordingly in the compile.m (first line - setenv command).
 4. Run CleanSubOptimal.m so to clean up existing files.
 5. Run main.m and upon completion FinalResults.m.

+Update 04/02/2023
+FinalResults.m have been revised so to show the results in the same order as they appear in the assosiated publication